Skip to content

 }

-This specifies the name of the function that you define to handle plurals.
+This specifies the function call patterns that you define to handle plurals and l10n.

 This is a function that decides whether a message is to be extracted or not.
-It can use the message and the details and return a boolean value.
+It can use the message and its details and return a boolean value to indicate its decision.

 If it returns null or undefined, the default heuristic will be used.

-The name of the attribute for which the message is the value.
+attribute?: string // the name of the attribute for which the message is a value

 type: string